Borrajo/Orbit-Controller-ESP32-S3/README.md

 ## Credits

-Designed by **Hackman3D**
+Designed by **HackMan3D**

 This project is released free of charge for the maker community.

-Credits
+### Special Thanks

-Special thanks to NavCore for developing and maintaining the custom Arduino board package that enables native 3Dconnexion compatibility.
+Special thanks to **NavCore** for developing and maintaining the custom Arduino board package that enables native 3Dconnexion compatibility on the Arduino Pro Micro.

-This project uses NavCore's board package.
-If you'd like to learn more or support their work, please visit:
+Board package:

 https://github.com/NavCoree/3D-controller-Board-package

 Without this work, native 3Dconnexion support on the Arduino Pro Micro would not have been possible.

+---

+If you build one, I'd genuinely love to see it.

+Don't hesitate to share your photos, remixes or improvements with the community!

-If you like this project, don't forget to ⭐ star the repository!
+⭐ If you like this project, consider starring this repository.